d6t/d6tflow/docs/source/advparam.rst

 Avoid repeating parameters in every class
 ------------------------------------------------------------

 You often need to pass parameters between classes.
-You can avoid having to repeat parameters in every class.
+With d6tflow, you do not need to repeat parameters in every class, they are automatically managed, that is they are automatically passed to upstream tasks from downstream tasks.

 .. code-block:: python